-Think about the last world crisis: The Great Recession of more than a decade ago.
-According to the Harvard Business Review, only 9 percent of companies that survived that 27-month slowdown posted better revenue numbers than they did prior to the economic downturn.
-In fact, 80 percent of businesses failed to regain their previous growth rates three years after the recession was over.
+Even though inflation is now the present reality, think about the last time we had a societal disruption: the Great Recession of more than a decade ago.
+According to the “Harvard Business Review,” only 9% of companies that survived that 27-month financial challenge posted better revenue numbers than they did before the economic downturn.
+In fact, 80% of businesses failed to regain their previous growth rates three years after the recession was over.

 Understanding New Consumer Behavior

-Rebranding Relevancy in a Post-Pandemic World
+Rebranding Relevancy in a ‘Marathon Pandemic’ Mindset

 David Maricich is president and COO of Maricich Health, located in Irvine, California.
 Visit maricich.com.